 Visiting the Pasteis de Belém bakery was easily one of the highlights of the whole trip.
-The bakery itself was in a beautifully bright and airy building, with tiled walls and stone floors, and the sounds and smells of fresh pastry being made wafting through archways from room to room.
+The bakery itself is in a beautifully bright and airy building, with tiled walls and stone floors.
+The sounds and smells of fresh pastry being made waft through archways from room to room.

 We ordered some pasteis and the warm crispy pastry filled with creamy centre, perfectly caramelised on top, arrived at our table for us to enjoy.
 My only regret is that we didn’t have more.

 You can get to Sintra from Lisbon by train from Rossio station.

 The beautiful town of Sintra nestles in the foothills of the Sintra mountains, with forested views stretching out all around.
 If you have the time you can also visit the hilltop Pena National Palace, known for its whimsical architecture and colourful design.
 Since we only had a day, we focused our time on the Moorish- and Manueline-style Sintra National Palace.

 The walk from the Sintra train station to the palace weaves its way around the valley, on a road called Volta Duche that has many of its own attractions worth visiting, including the Museu Anjos Teixeira and the Fonte Mourisca.
 People sell local items, jewellery, art and crafts, making it a very pleasant walk.

 We grabbed a bite to eat in one of the many restaurants before heading into the palace to have a look around.